Finding data within a large spreadsheet file can be tedious, if not impossible.

 - When the screening is complete, you will see a list of spreadsheets that contain your query.

 Now that you’ve determined which spreadsheet you saved your data in, it will be easier for you to screen thoroughly.
-Just follow the previously shared methods and get your inputs ASAP.
+Just follow the previously shared methods and get your input ASAP.

-In recent days, spreadsheets have been gaining popularity and the uses have also increased.
+In recent days, spreadsheets have been gaining popularity, and their uses have also increased.
 There is a plethora of space and options for you if you can use the spreadsheet properly.